SteeltoeOSS/MainSite/src/Client/wwwroot/site-data/blog/steeltoe-3-0-packs-a-mighty-punch-with-many-new-features.md

   services.AddRabbitTemplate(); // Add Rabbit template
   services.AddRabbitQueue(new Queue("myqueue")); // Add queue to be declared

-  // Add the rabbit listener which receives from “myqueue” services.AddSingleton<MyListener>();
+  // Add the rabbit listener which receives from "myqueue" services.AddSingleton<MyListener>();
   services.AddRabbitListeners<MyListener>();

-  // Start a hosted service that sends a message to “myqueue” services.AddSingleton<IHostedService, MySender>();
+  // Start a hosted service that sends a message to "myqueue" services.AddSingleton<IHostedService, MySender>();

   ...